 And finally, let us finish with a desert where it's all about the pastry and the cheese.
 You'll find versions of this sweet dessert, make with angel hair pastry, cheese and sweet syrup, from the Middle East to Greece.
 This version of Turkish künefe, below, uses mozzarella; or try this version, which can be made with young, unsalted cheddar and should be eaten hot, while the cheese is still warm and melted.

 Want more?
 Take a look at our pastry recipe collection, for temptations from deep-fried Sardinian pastries, filled with pecorino and drizzled with honey, to saffron and mascarpone cheesecake, plus of course classic quiche and other savoury stars.
-And tune in for more great cheesy pies in Paul Hollywood's Pies and Puds, Tuesdays 8.30pm from 2 July on SBS Food Channel 33.
+And see Rachel Khoo make her cheese pie in the final episodes of My Swedish Kitchen, Monday March 16 from 7.30pm, then on SBS On Demand.

 This tart is great hot or cold, which is why I can take it to the park or a friend’s house.
 It's easy and impressive!

 This tart is an impressive one – the combination of roasted pumpkin and tomatoes, Persian feta and a parmesan shortcrust pastry base makes it a great one to serve when entertaining.
 The best thing, though, is that it's surprisingly simple to put together.